 Dr Seyed Ghaffar

-During his PhD, Dr Ghaffar was simultaneously working as a research associate since 2014 on several European projects, i.e. Grow2Build, VIP4ALL, REWOBIOREF and GELCLAD.
-Natural fibre composite production, formulation and characterisation have been the main interest of Seyed's research.
-In this framework, in 2015, Seyed was appointed the Manager of Grow2Build European Centre of Excellence (Grow2Build), which serves as a permanent focal point for local manufactures, industries and research centres interested in bio-based building products, providing technical support and innovation for utilisation of bio-products in the construction industry.
+Natural fibre composite production, formulation and characterisation are part of Dr Ghaffar's research expertise.
+In 2015, he was appointed Manager of Grow2Build European Centre of Excellence (Grow2Build), which serves as a permanent focal point for local manufacturers, industries and research centres interested in bio-based building products, providing technical support and innovation for utilisation of bio-based products in the construction industry.

-- PhD in Civil Engineering - Material Science, Brunel University
+- PhD in Civil Engineering - Material Science, Brunel University (2016)

-- BEng in Civil Engineering (1st Class Hons.), Brunel University
+- BEng in Civil Engineering (1st Class Hons.), Brunel University (2012)

-- Employability Champion
+- Placement Coordinator / Employability Champion

 - Departmental Year 1 Coordinator